-A friend of mine who recently visited this blog made the observation that I make a lot of reference to sports, I though this was kind of cool because he noticed it and understood what I was trying to convey.
-This is an important observation because as we’ve mentioned before, one of the key skills that distinguishes innovators is the ability to ‘associate’, to make connections across seemingly unrelated questions, problems or ideas.
+A friend of mine who recently visited this blog made the observation that I make a lot of reference to sports.
+I thought this was kind of cool because he noticed it, and understood what I was trying to convey.
+This is an important observation, because as we’ve mentioned before, one of the key skills that distinguishes innovators is the ability to ‘associate’, to make connections across seemingly unrelated questions, problems or ideas.

 See the connection with business?

-For you reader it might not be sports, it can be cooking, quilting, hiking, reading, writing, riding or anything that you’re deeply passionate about.
-The real challenge is to see connections between what you’re highly interested in and something you’re not, but once you break that barrier you’ll find almost everything interesting.
+For you, it might not be sports, it can be cooking, quilting, hiking, reading, writing, riding, camping or anything that you’re deeply passionate about.
+For some perfect camping spots and great campgrounds, there is a full state camping guides at our favorite blog: Techie Camper‘s.
+The real challenge is to see connections between what you’re highly interested in, and something you’re not.
+But once you break that barrier, you’ll find almost everything interesting.

 If there’s one book that can help you understand this concept it’s the Medici Effect by Frans Johansson which you can download here.